Camp Difficulty and Rider Ability

 Rider Skills: Recreation riders tend to be a bit uncomfortable riding in a group but not that comfortable in a casual paceline.
 They need to slow their pace a bit and spread out in the group over varying terrains, corners, and descents.

-Mountain biking: You either haven’t been or haven’t been on the trails before!
+Mountain biking: You either haven’t been on the trails before or are new to trail riding!

 Rider needs help in clipping in.